airt/notes/source/_posts/scala-concurrency.md

 | blocking      | put     | take    | &nbsp;  |

 - weakly consistent iterators
-  (use iterators on concurrent data structures only when you can ensure that no other thread will modify the data structure from the point where the iterator was created until the point where the iterator's hasnext method returns false)
+  <br/>(use iterators on concurrent data structures only when you can ensure that no other thread will modify the data structure from the point where the iterator was created until the point where the iterator's hasnext method returns false)

 #### concurrent maps